javaidiqbal11/GenImage/Readme.md

 # GenImage: A Million-Scale Benchmark for Detecting AI-Generated Image [[Homepage]](https://genimage-dataset.github.io/)
 **Mingjian Zhu, Hanting Chen, Qiangyu Yan, Xudong Huang, Guanyu Lin, Wei Li, Zhijun Tu, Hailin Hu, Jie Hu, Yunhe Wang**

+This repository is the official repository of the GenImage benchmark.

 This repository contains the GenImage dataset and the evaluated methods.

+If this project helps you, we hope you can fork, watch, and give a star to this repository.

 We recommend you to visit our [homepage](https://genimage-dataset.github.io/).

 GenImage is a million-scale AI-generated image detection dataset.